 - There are sufficient see also references to map the content clearly.

-- Cross-references are not used to send users to entries that take up only 1–2 lines, where double-postings would clearly be preferable.
+- Cross-references are not used to send users to entries that take up only one to two lines, where double-postings would clearly be preferable.

 - Spelling is correct throughout.